Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

 * If SSO is required for a Qumulo cluster, it isn't possible to log in to the **Interactive API documentation** section of the **APIs & Tools** page in the Qumulo Core Web UI.

 * Qumulo Core doesn't support:

   * **SAML Single Logout (SLO):** We recommend clicking **Sign out** in the Qumulo Core Web UI.

   * **Automatic Configuration from Metadata XML:** You must specify each parameter by using the `qq` CLI.

   * **Returning to Previous Web UI Page:** You can't return to a previous page after re-authenticating (for example, after a timeout).

-  * **Azure AD SAML Toolkit:** Currently, due to a configuration deficiency in the toolkit, IdP-initiated SSO isn't operational for Qumulo as a Service.
+  * **Azure AD SAML Toolkit:** Currently, due to a configuration deficiency in the toolkit, IdP-initiated SSO isn't operational for Azure Native Qumulo (ANQ).
 Use the [SP-initiated SSO workflow](#sp-inititated-sso-workflow).

 ## Troubleshooting SAML SSO Authentication